Big tent: Portugal

 The centre-left Socialist Party (PS) and centre-right Social Democratic Party (PSD) have been described as catch-all parties.

+Republic of China

+The Kuomintang (KMT), the ruling party of the Republic of China (1912–1949), operated as a catch-all party encompassing a wide ideological spectrum, from the "diehard Right" to the "pink Left."
+However, following its defeat in the Chinese Civil War and the Great Retreat in 1949, the KMT in Taiwan gradually transitioned into a more consolidated conservative right-wing party.

 Romania

 Romania's Social Democratic Party has been referred to as a catch-all party.
 Political analyst Radu Magdin described it in December 2016 as having conservative values, while being economically liberal, and espousing left-leaning rhetoric on public policies.